 - Proficiency in Microsoft 365 (Word, Excel, PowerPoint), Microsoft Teams / Sharepoint, and other relevant software applications.

-- Excellent organizational skills with the ability to manage multiple tasks and priorities simultaneously.
+- Excellent organizational and project management skills with the ability to manage multiple tasks and priorities simultaneously.

 - Strong collaborative skills, with the ability to foster teamwork and build partnerships with diverse stakeholders.